JeanPierreFig/SunRiseLamp/README.md

 <img src=https://cloud.githubusercontent.com/assets/13212319/18433365/1abbac9e-78b5-11e6-8289-19ff168eb87d.jpg?style=centerme
 </p>

-#I would like to thanks.
- BulldogLowell over at community.particle.io

 # SunRiseLamp
 The goal of this project is to create a Sun Rise lamp so you can wake up more naturally.

+#I would like to thank.
+ BulldogLowell over at community.particle.io

 ## Getting started